theprantadutta/tiny_state/README.md

 ### `set`

-The `set` method updates the value of a state and notifies all listeners.
+Updates the value of a state and notifies all listeners.

 ```dart
 tinyState.set<int>('counter', 10);